Cart»

 DOZEN

-Glaetzer Wallace Shiraz Grenache 2010
+Glaetzer Wallace Shiraz Grenache

 Barossa

-Available by the case dozen only
+Available by the dozen

 Wallace is the ancestral name of Colin Gaetzer's wife, whose family hail from the old market town of Cupar in Fife.
 Judith's Celtic ancestry is reflected in the three elements of the Wallace label, a thistle, the cross and the arcane Celtic knot.
 Wallace takes on the traditional Barossa mix of Shiraz and Grenache in a thoroughly modern way.
-Few winemakers understand old vines fruit as well as Barons of the Barossa Ben and Colin Glaetzer, as they fashion Wallace into a comforting and indulgent mix of old world dark fruits, cigarbox and spice.
+Few winemakers understand old vines fruit as well as Barons of the Barossa Ben and Colin Glaetzer, as they fashion Wallace into a comforting and indulgent mix of old world charm, dark forest fruits, cigarbox and spice.

 EACH